 The expenses on solar attic fan installation materials include the price of shingles, the price of caulk, and the price of siding.
 For the shingles, you may spend up to $100 to get a 100-square foot of shingles.
 You may spend $4 to $6 on caulk and around $100 on the siding.

-The roofer will mount the attic fans on the roof and charge around $40 to $75 per hour.
+Depending on the roof type, the roofer will mount the solar attic fans on the roof and charge around $40 to $75 per hour.
 The electrician, on the other hand, will help you install the solar panels correctly.
 Electricians charge around $40 to $100 per hour.

 For a gable-mounted attic fan, you may also need a carpenter to install the fans for you if there is no space in your gable already.
 Carpenters charge around $60 to $70 per hour.